 We encourage you to please speak with your student(s) about giving their best efforts on the assessments.
 Supporting your student to get a good night’s sleep and a hearty breakfast (in addition to encouragement) is also important!

 The purpose of assessing student progress at Horizons is to measure growth toward and beyond BVSD and state academic standards as well as individual goals.
 Horizons students set and evaluate their own goals, in cooperation with their parents, as facilitated by their homeroom teachers.
 Students do not receive grades.
 Assessment measures used at Horizons include:

 A portfolio is a collection of student work, which provides evidence of progress.
 Individual student portfolios include personal goals, self evaluations, assessments, and work samples in all content areas.

 Regular digital recordings may occur as we assess presentation skills.
 These provide a visual record of a student’s progress.
 If available, when a student graduates, these are offered to parents with their child’s academic portfolio.

-There are two, one hour long student-led family conferences held each year for the purpose of presenting student work samples, goal setting and evaluating progress.
-Student led conferences are a significant part of a student’s experience here at Horizons as they give each student a chance to begin to integrated what they are learning and to take ownership of their learning.
-In conference, students have the opportunity to share with others what they value, what they are learning about and an increasing level of self awareness about who they are and how they will be of service in the world.
+There are two, one hour-long student-led family conferences held each year for the purpose of presenting student work samples, goal-setting, and evaluating progress.
+Student-led conferences are a significant part of a student’s experience here at Horizons as they give each student a chance to begin to integrate what they are learning and to take ownership of their learning.
+In the conference, students have the opportunity to share with others what they value, what they are learning about, and an increasing level of self awareness about who they are and how they will be of service in the world.

-Teachers of grades K-5 administer District literacy and math assessments at prescribed times throughout the year.
+Teachers of grades K-5 administer BVSD literacy and math, and other assessments at regular intervals throughout the year.
 These interim measurements allow for teachers to gather and track data as to student progress in these critical areas.